 Check out The Quickening: Creation and Community at the Ends of the Earth, a new book by author, Elizabeth Rush.
 The book highlights a journey to Thwaites Glacier, West Antarctica when Elizabeth joined our group of scientists aboard the U.S. icebreaker, the Nathaniel B. Palmer for a 2-month science expedition in 2019.
 Overview here

-Summer 2023 was a Huge Success.
+Summer 2023 was a huge Success.
 Students from Maine, Alaska, Washington, Oregon, and Texas joined us in week-long Polar STEM programs in Juneau, AK.
 Check out more information in our trip report (coming soon).

 February, 2023 - Back from the field!
 Although some of the science objectives weren't completed this trip, we learned many valuable lessons on trouble shooting the drill and using radar techniques.
 Amazing team despite some challenging conditions.
 Photo below is scientist Dr. Keir Nichols inspecting a section of ice core for 'dirty' ice.